Whatsapp Icon

 Several days before your colonoscopy, you'll need to adjust your diet.
 Initially, you should:

-• Avoid high-fiber foods, such as whole grains, nuts, and seeds, that can obstruct the colon.
+• Avoid high-fibre foods, such as whole grains, nuts, and seeds, that can obstruct the colon.

 • Reduce consumption of solid foods, especially two days before the procedure.